 As reports point to looming sellout agreement between Canada Post and CUPW, what way forward for postal workers?

-Prime Minister Mark Carney and his Liberal government see the dismantling of Canada Post’s current structure as a test case for broader attacks on workers nationwide.
-Daniel Berkley, a postal worker and leading figure in the Postal Workers Rank-and-File Committee (PWRFC), highlights this concern.
-To reach the PWRFC, contact [email protected] or use the form at the end of this article.
+Prime Minister Mark Carney and his Liberal government see the dismantling of Canada Post as a trial for broader attacks on workers.
+Daniel Berkley, a postal worker and key member of the Postal Workers Rank-and-File Committee (PWRFC), is actively involved in the situation.

-In a separate communication, CUPW formally urged the Liberal government, which supports plans to cut two-thirds of the 55,000-strong Canada Post workforce, to:
+In a separate release, CUPW respectfully urged the pro-business Liberal government, which supports plans to cut two-thirds of Canada Post's 55,000 employees,

 Author's Summary